Janvi161945/PERSON-IDENTIFICATION/README.md

 ## Quick start

 1. Install
- #With pip:
- pip install keras-facenet
+* #With pip:  pip install keras-facenet

-2. Run on Terminal
+2. Run on Terminal:
-On terminal give the 2 input images path & then the output will be displayed in form of distances.
+* On terminal give the 2 input images path & then the output will be displayed in form of distances.
-If the distance is smaller , images are same.
+* If the distance is smaller , images are same.
-If the distance is larger , images are different.
+* If the distance is larger , images are different.

 ## Approach
 * We have used Keras facenet model to extract embeddings from the input image.